Quantum scale estimation: Introduction

-The present work provides an answer by establishing a quantum framework for the estimation of any scale parameter---temperature or otherwise.
-Once Sec.~\ref{sec:formulation} formulates the problem of quantum scale estimation, Sec.~\ref{sec:main_result} derives an analytical expression for the true minimum mean logarithmic error.
-Not only does this recover the optimal estimator found in Ref.~\cite{rubio2020}, but, notably, it also provides a new rule to calculate the associated probability-operator measurement (POM)\footnote{ Also known as positive operator-valued measure (POVM) \cite{nielsen2010}. } that is optimal for any amount of prior knowledge and a given quantum state.
-Built on Bayesian principles\footnote{ Probabilities are here understood as generalised forms of the logical relations in propositional calculus \cite{cox1946, paris1994, vanhorn2003}.
-This is a `Bayesian' approach \cite{jaynes2003} sometimes called `objective' \cite{ballentine2016}.
-When such a view is exploited in physics, one is naturally led to a notion of consistency where two observers holding the same information \emph{must} assign the same probability \cite{jaynes1968, jaynes2003}.
-This in turn allows us to enforce physically-motivated constraints that the probability models entering our calculations must satisfy \cite{jaynes1968, toussaint2011}.
-While alternative systems of probability exist---namely, `subjective' inference \cite{definetti1990, bernardo1994, ballentine2016}, frequency interpretations \cite{ballentine2016} and the abstract random-variable formulation \cite{rosenthal2006}---it might be argued that a logical and impersonal language better suits the search for mathematical principles that, on the basis of empirical data, account for natural phenomena and their laws. } \cite{jaynes2003, toussaint2011}, this framework is universally valid, with no restrictions on numbers of resources or initial information \cite{jesus2018, morelli2021}.
+The present work provides a definite answer by establishing a quantum framework for the estimation scale parameters.
+Once Sec.~\ref{sec:formulation} formulates the problem, Sec.~\ref{sec:main_result} derives an analytical expression for the true minimum mean logarithmic error.
+Not only does this recover the optimal estimator found in Ref.~\cite{rubio2020}, but, notably, it further provides a rule to calculate the associated probability-operator measurement (POM)\footnote{ Also known as positive operator-valued measure (POVM) \cite{nielsen2010}. } that is optimal for a given quantum state.
+Moreover, this framework can incorporate prior knowledge, as it is built on Bayesian principles \cite{jaynes2003, toussaint2011}.

-To illustrate these results, Sec.~\ref{sec:example} addresses the question of whether energy measurements are generally optimal---i.e., for arbitrary prior knowledge and within a scale-invariant formulation---in equilibrium thermometry \cite{DePasquale2018,mehboudi2019}, answering in the affirmative.
-This is not only of independent interest,\footnote{ In particular, this endows the error bound for energy measurements on a gas of spin-$1/2$ particles in Ref.~\cite{rubio2020} with a fundamental character, provided that adaptive measurements are excluded \cite{mehboudi2021}. } but it also shows that the abstract POM which is optimal for quantum scale estimation sometimes corresponds to measurement strategies that can be realised in the laboratory.
+To illustrate these results, Sec.~\ref{sec:example} considers two applications: thermometry, and the estimation of the lifetime of an atomic state.
+Within the context of equilibrium thermometry \cite{DePasquale2018,mehboudi2019}, and assuming discrete but otherwise arbitrary spectra, the question of whether energy measurements are generally optimal---i.e., for an arbitrarily large prior temperature range---is answered in the affirmative.
+This is not only of independent interest,\footnote{ In particular, this endows the error bound for energy measurements on a gas of spin-$1/2$ particles in Ref.~\cite{rubio2020} with a fundamental character, provided that adaptive measurements are excluded \cite{mehboudi2021}. } but it also shows that the abstract POM which is optimal for quantum scale estimation can correspond to a practical measurement strategy.